jdudeisme/modulesix/README.md

 Our simulator script was written in Python (simulator.py), while all the other files were programmed in the Arduino IDE for the ESP32.

+## Zoo Ambience
+The ZooSpeaker.scd file interperts all of the messages coming the mesh network through serial communication.